USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch07_model_outputs.md

 ### CTM_SSEMIS_1: Sea salt emissions diagnostic file
 [Return to Table 7-1](#ssemis_t)

-This optional 2-D CCTM hourly output file contains calculated sea salt emissions.
+This optional 2-D CCTM hourly output file contains calculated sea salt emissions (g/s).
 This file is only created if the CTM_SSEMDIAG environment variable is set to Y (Default is N).

 <a id=wetdep2></a>
 ### CTM_WETDEP_2: CCTM cloud diagnostics file